rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 ```

 Or, what does _free_ mean, and can other things than monads be _free_?
 Can `Free`-s with different `f`-s be combined?
 If so are there easier and harder ways of combining them.
 What is _freer_?
 Also, how do I use it?
 What are the available libraries (there were not that many back then)?
 How to I use it DIY style?
-How does it relate to exceptions?
+How does it (and should it) relate to `try-catch` games?
 Effect systems (the main application of `Free`) are a very powerful programming tool, they can add a lot of structure and cognitive simplicity[^effect] to the code.
 I use 2 of them at work, one of them we maintain.
 Effect systems allow to organize code into DSLs and interpreters.
 This approach creates very high level of code reuse, testability, defines very explicit, self-documenting types.
 But, is it realistic to learn the concepts in a day or a week when starting a new project?
 Imagine a programmer who uses Java for work exploring this knowledge.